ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/load-teas.md

   const { teas } = useTea();
   ...

-  beforeEach(async () => {
+  beforeEach(() => {
     teas.value = [
-      // Copy the tea data from the `TeaList.vue` file to here...
+      // Copy the tea data from the `TeaListPage.vue` file to here...
     ];
     jest.clearAllMocks();
   });
   ...
 ```

 There are also a couple of tests that grab the list of teas from the view's view model for comparison purposes.
-You can identify them by having a like this this in them: `const teas = wrapper.vm.teaData as Array<Tea>;`
+You can identify them by having a line like this in them: `const teas = wrapper.vm.teaData as Array<Tea>;`

 Remove that line, and update the comparison to use `teas.value`.
 Here is a `diff` for one such test to give you an idea of the change required: